Zainsky District: Transport

 The "Begishevo" airport is 30 km from Zainsk.
 The main regional highways are the "16A-0003 Naberezhnye Chelny—Zainsk—Almetyevsk", "16K-0858 Zainsk—Sheremetyevka", "16K-0862 Zainsk—Sukharevo", and "16K-0818 Zainsk—Sarmanovo".

 The "Agryz—Naberezhnye Chelny—Akbash Kuibyshev" railway line crosses through the district.
 Stations and stopping points in the area (from Naberezhnye Chelny) are Begishevo, Zycha, Zainsk, Svetloye Ozero, Mavrino.
 The previously existing railway line "Zainsk—Kamskie Polyany" was dismantled in 1990.

 Environment

 Forests cover more than a quarter of the district's territory.
 Most of the woodlands are located in the western and northeastern parts.
-They are inhabited by moles, hedgehogs, squirrels, dormouse, white hares, martens, foxes, roe deer; of birds - gray owls, house owls, great spotted woodpeckers, black grouses, sparrow hawks, turtle doves, common buntings and gray flycatchers.
+They are inhabited by moles, hedgehogs, squirrels, dormouse, white hares, martens, foxes, roe deer; of birds - great grey owls, house owls, great spotted woodpeckers, black grouse, sparrowhawks, turtle doves, buntings and spotted flycatchers.
 The rivers Stepnoy Zai and Lesnoy Zai flow through the territory of the district.